WD 1145+017: Alternative models of the atmosphere, dust clouds, and gas rings: Acknowledgement

 \section{Acknowledgement}

 We would like to thank two anonymous referees for a number of comments which led to significant improvements to the manuscript.
-We also appreciate consultations on various topics with our colleagues Miroslav Kocifaj, Oleksandra Ivanova, and Lubo\v{s} Neslu\v{s}an.
+We also appreciate consultations on various topics with Elliot Lynch and our colleagues Miroslav Kocifaj, Oleksandra Ivanova, Lubo\v{s} Neslu\v{s}an, and J\'ulius Koza.

 This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
 The following PIs of datasets are kindly acknowledged: Jura, Redfield, Debes, Zuckerman, Hillenbrand, Steele, and Xu.
 Based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory under programme IDs 296.C-5014, 598.C-0695.
 Based on observations made with the NASA/ESA Hubble Space Telescope, obtained from the data archive at the Space Telescope Science Institute.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555 (PI Xu).
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 The authors were supported by the VEGA 2/0031/22 and APVV 20-0148 grants.